 A graphic of the New York skyline and the Statue of Liberty, with the word "Vote" in front, and a checkmark in the center of the "O" in "Vote."

-Voters in New York City will help choose this fall's candidates for Mayor, Public Advocate, Comptroller, all five Borough Presidents, and all 51 City Council seats.
+Voters in New York City will help choose our next Mayor, Public Advocate, and City Comptroller; all five Borough Presidents; and all 51 City Council seats.

 FAQs About NYC Voting